Trust arrangements – significant changes to reporting requirements introduced

 If you have one of these arrangements, accounts or products, you may be required to register using the new TRS under the new regime.

 HMRC has updated the TRS so that it is capable of handling the registrations required under 5AMLD.
-Trustees of existing non-taxable trusts and affected arrangements will have until 1 September 2022 to submit their initial registration to HMRC using TRS.
+Trustees of existing non-taxable trusts and affected arrangements should have submitted their initial registration to HMRC using TRS by 1 September 2022.

-The registration process requires a separate Government Gateway account to be created for the Trust, and the information to be reported may not all be immediately available, so we recommend that you review any arrangements as soon as possible to ensure that you can meet the deadline.
+The registration process requires a separate Government Gateway account to be created for the Trust, and the information to be reported may not all be immediately available, so we recommend that you review any arrangements as soon as possible.

 Once the initial registration has been submitted, the trustees will also be required to report any changes to the register within 90 days of the change.
 HMRC can impose penalties on trustees who fail to meet the reporting deadlines.